 Universal File Mover Overview

 UFM currently contains 41 Action commands.
-These action commands fall into 5 categories: WebSphere MQ Actions, Network Actions, File Actions, Control Actions and Other Actions.
+These action commands fall into 5 categories: IBM MQ Actions, Network Actions, File Actions, Control Actions and Other Actions.

-- WebSphere MQ Actions: MQSend, MQReceive and MQPutQuit
+- IBM MQ Actions: MQSend, MQReceive and MQPutQuit

 - Network Actions: Ftp, HttpGetFile, HttpPutFile, Scp, SendEmail and SFtp